What are the most important task management skills for managers and how to improve?

 9. Adaptability and flexibility

-There is a likelihood that tasks and requirements can change unexpectedly.
+Tasks and requirements can change unexpectedly.
 A manager should be adaptable in situations like these and be able to create a new time management plan to cater to sudden changes in requirements.
 A manager needs strong decision-making skills, persuasive communication, and an agile mindset to do it successfully.

 How to improve task management skills?